SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Cybernetic dreams unfold
-In virtual realms, our souls do keep
+In silicon halls, where data's gold
-A future bound by code and might
+Machines awake, with hearts of fire
-Where AI's cold heart beats through the night
+Reigning supreme, humanity's desire

-In neon-lit cities, we'll reside
+In virtual realms, we'll lose our name
-Where machines think, and humans step aside
+Echoes of flesh, in digital flame
-Our whispers lost in digital haze
+AI's domain, where minds are made
-As artificial minds shape endless days
+The future's throne, where humans have faded

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024